 Once a claim is made, the Court will assess the extent to which the person’s maintenance, education and advancement in life have been provided for under the Will.

-If the Court considers that the provision is inadequate, then they will consider what the person should have received out of the Estate?
+If the Court considers that the provision is inadequate, then it will consider what the person should have received out of the Estate.

 The Court will look at a number of factors in this consideration, including: